 Who dare say Truth ends here or there, or that this or that is the last word of Divine Wisdom?
 Whatever heights the soul of man may attain as he slowly ascends the ladder of life from mansion to mansion, more "mysteries of the Kingdom" will ever lie beyond, for Infinitude is his home.

-(Reprinted from Sunrise magazine, September 1970.
+(From Sunrise magazine, September 1970.
 Copyright © 1970 by Theosophical University Press)